 Incredibly they keep coming in the second half.
 Croatia have France on the back foot but can’t find the equaliser and to add insult to injury Paul Pogba fires the French further ahead after getting two bites at the proverbial World Cup cherry when his initial shot deflects back off Modric queueing him up beautifully in the process.

 Kylian Mbappé then confirms it’s heading home to the land of wine and garlic when he blasts in the fourth goal with reckless abandon.
 He’s been hailed as a breakout star of this Wolrd Cup by many who clearly aren’t aware that he was bought by PSG for €165 million last summer.
 Hardly a dark horse no one saw coming.

-But just when you think it’s all over French keeper Hugo Lloris appears to be totally unaware of the apparently invisible Mario Mandžukić and his red and white chequered shirt and the striker ‘ghosts in’ to keep the ball from under Lloris’s nose and into the net for what is really merely a consolation.
+But just when you think it’s all over French keeper Hugo Lloris appears to be totally unaware of the apparently invisible Mario Mandžukić and his red and white chequered shirt and the striker ‘ghosts in’ to kick the ball from under Lloris’s nose and into the net for what is really merely a consolation.

-Try as they might Croatia can’t get into it and the clock ticks down as the game ends 4-2 to France.
+Try as they might Croatia can’t get back into it and the clock ticks down as the game ends 4-2 to France.
 A pretty incredible scoreline and the most goals we’ve seen in a World Cup final since……1966.
 An actual legitimate reason to include that in a conversation about this year’s World Cup.